ckeditor/ckeditor5/docs/builds/guides/migration/migration-from-ckeditor-4.md

 An extremely important aspect to be remembered is that &mdash; because of the difference in features &mdash; the **data produced with CKEditor 4 may not be compatible with CKEditor 5 (which may lead to data loss)**.

 Extensive analysis, data verification and tests should be performed on existing data.
 If necessary, you will need to develop conversion procedures to avoid data loss.
+The {@link features/general-html-support General HTML Support} feature may be used to introduce HTML elements that are present in the legacy content but are not yet fully covered by CKEditor 5 features.

 A relatively simple yet efficient strategy of adopting CKEditor 5 into existing systems might be using CKEditor 5 for creating new content and the old editor for editing legacy content.

 ## Configuration options compatibility table

 The following table presents configuration options available in CKEditor 4 and their equivalent in CKEditor 5.